What you see: White and green squiggles in tomato flesh.

 Why did this tomato’s seeds start unleashing those wormy looking sprouts?
 First off, it was an older tomato.
 The hormone that prevents seed germination was probably running low.

 Second, the tomato was on the counter in my too-warm apartment, where an outdated heating system often creates sweltering indoor weather in January.
-That high temperature, along with the moist conditions deep inside this tomato, created an ideal germination climate.
+That high temperature, along with the moisture inside this tomato, created an ideal germination climate.

 So, now that we know what’s going on, there’s the question of whether you should eat these wormy slices.
 You may be inclined to avoid them because a) they look weird and b) you’ve heard that the green parts of tomatoes carry a toxin similar the toxin that makes very green potatoes unsafe to eat.